saiftynet/GUIDeFATE/README.md

 Of course this is at a very early stage, and I have only implemented buttons, static text and text control widgets.
 More will come.Suggestions welcome.

-EDIT> have implemented Menu and image subpanels at version 0.0.2
+EDIT> have implemented Menu and image subpanels at version 0.0.2 EDIT> have implemeted Multiline text control from version 0.0.3 EDIT> have implemented enough logic to program simple apps from version 0.04 (new version numbering system EDIT> Have uploaded to CPAN, including pod documentation from version 0.05